twitter/twurl/README.md

     guT9RsJbNQgVe6AwoY9BA
 ```

 Notice that one of those consumer keys is marked as the default.
-To change the default use the 'set' subcommand, passing then either just the username, if it's unambiguous, or the username and consumer key pair if it isn't unambiguous:
+To change the default use the `set` subcommand, passing then either just the username, if it's unambiguous, or the username and consumer key pair if it isn't unambiguous:

 ```sh
 twurl set default testiverse